Bad Company: Reunion years (2008–2023)

-In March 2013, Bad Company and Lynyrd Skynyrd announced a joint 40th Anniversary Tour commemorating the 40th anniversary of Skynyrd's first album release and Bad Company's formation.
-On 10 June 2013, Bad Company appeared on The Tonight Show with Jay Leno, kicking off their commemorative tour throughout the United States and Canada.
-In 2014, Bad Company once again announced a joint summer tour with Lynyrd Skynyrd.
+In March 2013 Bad Company and Lynyrd Skynyrd announced a joint 40th Anniversary Tour commemorating the 40th anniversary of Skynyrd's first album release and Bad Company's formation.
+On 10 June 2013,Bad Company appeared on The Tonight Show with Jay Leno, kicking off their commemorative tour throughout the United States and Canada.
+And in 2014, Bad Company once again announced a joint summer tour with Lynyrd Skynyrd.
 Bad Company's first two studio albums, Bad Company (1974) and Straight Shooter (1975), were re-released on CD, digital and vinyl on 7 April and 1 July 2015 respectively.
-The release encompassed the original albums newly remastered in 2015, alongside single b-sides, studio demos, interviews, and previously unreleased songs from vault.
+The release encompassed the original albums newly remastered in 2015, alongside single b-sides, studio demos, interviews and previously unreleased songs from vault.

-In March 2016, the group announced a US tour with Joe Walsh.
-Ralphs later announced that he would not be participating in this tour and that Rich Robinson of the Black Crowes would be standing in for him.
-In June 2016, the group announced a UK arena tour with special guests Richie Sambora and Orianthi, culminating in a show at London's O2 arena on 29 October.
+In 2016 Bad Company announced a US tour with Joe Walsh.
+Ralphs initially said that he would not participate in this tour and that Rich Robinson of the Black Crowes would stand in for him.
+In June 2016 the group announced a UK arena tour with special guests Richie Sambora and Orianthi, culminating in a show at London's O2 Arena on 29 October.
 Ralphs rejoined the band for the duration of the tour.

-In 2017, Bad Company resumed touring with Rodgers, Kirke, Todd Ronning on bass and Howard Leese on lead guitar.
+But after the band's concluding performance in London, it was reported that Ralphs had been hospitalized after suffering a stroke.
+He never returned to the band and his lead guitar parts were played by second guitarist Howard Leese and keyboard parts by Rodgers.
+In 2017 Bad Company resumed touring with Rodgers, Kirke, Todd Ronning on bass and Howard Leese on lead guitar.
 Bad Company once again teamed with Lynyrd Skynyrd for Skynyrd's The Last of the Street Survivors Farewell Tour, which started on 4 May 2018 at the Coral Sky Amphitheater in Palm Beach, Florida and ran through the summer.

-Former lead singer Brian Howe died 6 May 2020, aged 66.